Srijani-Das07/Voice-Notes-Summarizer/README.md

 - ✅ **No External Data Transfer** - Your audio never leaves your computer
 - ✅ **Open Source Models** - Transparent and auditable code

-### Security Features:
-- 100% Local Processing - All transcription happens on your machine
-- No API Keys Required - No risk of key compromise
-- No External Data Transfer - Your audio never leaves your computer
-- Open Source Models - Transparent and auditable code

 *Recording feature coming soon!*